junieramorim/C2Agility/README.md

-Artifacts related to C2 Agility assessment.
+Artifacts related to C2 Agility assessment. <<UNDER CONSTRUCTION>>

+The  implementation of the simulation uses Repast Symphony (with Eclipse IDE) and was created following the modelling using Channel System to represent entities behavior.

+Results were processed using R scripts.